TinyauthTinyauth

 - LDAP_INSECURE=true

-Make sure to replace the bind DN and base DN with the values of your own configuration.
+Replace the bind DN and base DN with values specific to the LDAP server configuration.